alperbahcekapili/CENG796-TopicSummary/topic_summary.md

 $$E_q[L_0 + \sum_{t=2}^{T}L_t + L_T]$$

-The term, L_T can be ignored, as $q$ does not depend on model parameters and $p_{\theta}(x_T)$ is just a Gaussian noise.
+The term, $L_T$ can be ignored, as $q$ does not depend on model parameters and $p_{\theta}(x_T)$ is just a Gaussian noise.
 You can think of it as it only shows the q distribution, at the end of the diffusion process, which is only a Gaussian distribution, which is not a thing to learn.

 Now, let's discuss $L_t$ term.
 It simply measures how far the predicted noise $p_{\theta}(x_{t-1}|x_t)$ is from the true noise $q(x_{t-1}|x_t, x_0)$.
 Luckily, $q(x_{t-1}|x_t, x_0)$ is a tractable distribution, which simply tries to model the "less nosiy" version by looking at the "current noisy" version and the "original" version, which we have access to.
 Another good thing about it is that, it actually is a Gaussian distribution.